Turkish-Israeli Relations

 This video was posted and then deleted but the comments remain on Twitter.

-The article below was written in 2001.
+I wrote the article below in 2001.
 Since then, much has changed in Turkey.
-After the election of Tayyip Erdogan as the Prime Minister, Turkish government has changed its policy, turning against Israel and aligning itself with Iran and radical Arab regimes, including terrorist organization Hamas.
-Erdogan has been erasing the reforms of Ataturk, the founding father of modern Turkey.
-Under Erdogan, Turkey has become an Islamist country, where the Jewish minority lives in fear.
+After the election of Tayyip Erdoğan as the Prime Minister, Turkish government has changed its policy, turning against Israel and aligning itself with Iran and radical Arab regimes, including terrorist organization Hamas.
+Erdoğan has been erasing the reforms of Ataturk, the founding father of modern Turkey.
+Under Erdoğan, Turkey has become an Islamist country, where the Jewish minority lives in fear.
 There were several incidents of murder of Jews solely because of their religion.
 Terrorist groups bombed some synagogues in Istanbul.

 A shorter version of this article was published in Turkish Times, May 1, 2001.